Peninsula Postgraduate Medical Education

 Your ES will be a skilled educationalist and experienced GP, who is ideally placed to support you and facilitate your development in the first two years of GP training.
 The success of the relationship between you and your ES will greatly depend on how well you prepare for your meetings and how effectively you use this relationship to enable your development.
 We hope that you will find your ES to be a useful resource to help and support you as you progress through your training.

-Each of the five centres within the five localities will run the three year training programme for GPSTs.
+Each of the five patches across Devon and Cornwall deliver the three year training programme for GPSTs.
 This means a series of day release meetings in ST1 and ST2.
-In ST3 the meetings are more regular and in the form of half day release.
+In ST3 the meetings are more regular and in the form of half day or full day release, depending on which patch you are in.
 The local Training Programme Directors (TPDs) plan and deliver this programme.
-It is an opportunity to study areas of the curriculum most appropriate to group learning.

 You must complete a change of circumstance form and forward to the local Postgraduate administrators (see VTSchemes) and the hospital/practice as soon as possible if you are going on maternity leave and they will be able to give you guidance.
-Within the school of Primary Care your main point of contact should be Gemma Lush.
+Within the school of Primary Care your main point of contact is the Helpdesk.
 You must also confirm your return to work date as soon as this is known, this is due to arranging your posts for when you return.
 There is no guarantee that you will be able to return to the posts you were previously allocated to.

 Absences from training, other than for study leave or annual leave, may have an impact on a doctor’s ability to demonstrate competence and progression through the curriculum.
 The General Medical Council has determined therefore that within each 12 month period where a trainee has been absent for a total of 14 days or more (when a trainee would normally be at work), a review of whether the trainee needs to have their CCT date extended will be triggered.